Mahinda Rajapaksa: Leader of the Opposition (2018–2019)

-Prime Minister (2019–2022)
+Third premiership (2019–2022)

-The Rajapaksa family regained power in the 2019 presidential election that November, when his younger brother and former wartime defence chief Gotabaya Rajapaksa won the election and was sworn in as the new President of Sri Lanka.
+The Rajapaksa family regained power in the 2019 presidential election that November, when his younger brother and former wartime defence chief Gotabaya Rajapaksa won the election and was sworn in as the new president of Sri Lanka.
 Their firm grip of power was consolidated in parliamentary elections in August 2020.
-The family's political party Sri Lanka People's Front (known by its Sinhala initials SLPP) got a landslide victory and a clear majority in the parliament.
+The SLPP won a landslide victory and a clear majority in the parliament.
 Five members of the Rajapaksa family won seats in the parliament.
-Mahinda Rajapaksa became the new prime minister.
+Mahinda Rajapaksa was sworn in as the new prime minister.

-Mahinda Rajapaksa family was targeted alongside the entire Rajapaksa family during the 2022 Sri Lankan protests as their mismanagement and corruption was blamed for the destruction of the Sri Lankan economy, creating an economic crisis that caused Sri Lanka to default on its foreign debt for the first time in its history since independence.
-Mahinda was called Myna by the protesters who established MynaGoGama protest site outside his official residence at temple trees.
+The Rajapaksa family was targeted during the 2022 Sri Lankan protests as their mismanagement and corruption was blamed for the destruction of the Sri Lankan economy, leading to an economic crisis that caused Sri Lanka to default on its foreign debt for the first time in its history since independence.
+Mahinda was called "Myna" by the protesters, who established a protest site named "MynaGoGama" outside his official residence at Temple Trees.

 On 3 May 2022, opposition leaders declared a motion of no confidence aimed at Rajapaksa and his cabinet, in an attempt to remove him from power.

-On the 9 May 2022, Rajapaksa loyalists were transported to his residence on buses who were then addressed by Rajapaksa.
+On 9 May 2022, Rajapaksa loyalists were transported to his residence on buses who were then addressed by Rajapaksa.
 The loyalists were then armed with iron bars and assaulted unarmed protesters near Temple Trees and destroyed MynaGoGama.
 The Rajapaksa loyalists then travelled to Galle Face where they assaulted protesters and burned down their tents.

 With the uprising of violent clashes and unstable situations in the country, Prime Minister Rajapaksa resigned from his post on 9 May 2022.
-The following day a gazette was released confirming Mahinda Rajapaksa's resignation from the post as prime minister.
-On 10 May 2022, Rajapaksa and his family members fled to Trincomalee Navy-based for security reasons.
-This was confirmed by the ministry of defence on 11 May 2022.
+The following day, a gazette was released confirming Mahinda Rajapaksa's resignation from the post as prime minister.
+On 10 May 2022, Rajapaksa and his family members fled to Trincomalee navy base for security reasons.
+This was confirmed by the Ministry of Defence on 11 May 2022.

 The opposition and protestors called for the arrest of Mahinda Rajapaksa for inciting violence against peaceful protesters.
 Protests erupted demanding the arrest of Rajapaksa and loyalists responsible for the attacks.

+2024 elections and resignation from politics

+In the 2024 presidential election, the SLPP fielded Mahinda Rajapaksa's son, Namal Rajapaksa, as its presidential candidate.
+Namal Rajapaksa suffered a humiliating defeat, finishing in fourth place and winning only 2.57% of the popular vote.
+Following the SLPP's defeat, Mahinda Rajapaksa chose not to stand for re-election in the 2024 parliamentary elections, thus ending his 54-year long political career.